improve-ai/swift-ranker/README.md

-# Improve AI for iOS
+# Improve AI for iOS/MacOS

 ## Fast AI Decisions for Swift and Objective C